Int J Sports Med

 • Daniel Boullosa

-5 INISA, Federal University of Mato Grosso do Sul, Campo Grande, Brazil (Ringgold ID: RIN54534)
+5 Integrated Institute of Health, Federal University of Mato Grosso do Sul, Campo Grande, Brazil

 Gefördert durch: Agencia Estatal de Investigación RYC2021-031098-I

-We investigated the effect of plyometric and isometric warm-up exercises on handball throwing velocity and verified the relationships between strength measures and throwing velocity.
-Sixteen U-22 elite male handball players (age: 19.8 ± 0.9 yrs; handball training experience: 10.5 ± 1.0 yrs), of the Spanish University Championship-winning team participated in this study.
+We investigated the effects of plyometric and isometric warm-up exercises on handball throwing velocity and verified the relationships between strength measures and throwing velocity.
+Sixteen U-22 elite male handball players (age: 19.8±0.9 y and handball training experience: 10.5±1.0 y) of the Spanish University Championship-winning team participated in this study.
 Players were assessed for maximum isometric shoulder internal rotation strength (kg), and the loads (kg) associated with 1 m/s in half squat and bench press exercises.
-Subsequently, they performed standardized warm-up plus isometric (ISO) vs. plyometric (PLY) vs. control (CON) exercises in randomized order followed by the evaluation of ball throwing velocity.
+Subsequently, they performed a standardized warm-up plus isometric vs. plyometric vs. control exercises in a randomized order followed by the evaluation of ball throwing velocity.
 There were no significant differences in throwing velocity following any condition.
-Moderate, significant correlations were observed between throwing velocity and the load associated with 1 m/s in the half squat under all conditions (r=0.56-0.61; p<0.05) and in the bench press after PLY (r=0.50; p=0.047).
-The CON condition which included submaximal running resulted in similar throwing velocity than the experimental conditions including strength exercises.
-The identified associations between the loads associated to 1 m/s in half squat and bench press exercises highlight the important role of muscle power in handball players’ throwing ability.
+Moderate significant correlations were observed between throwing velocity and the load associated with 1 m/s in the half squat under all conditions (r=0.56–0.61 and p<0.05) and in the bench press after plyometric (r=0.50 and p=0.047).
+The control condition which included submaximal running resulted in similar throwing velocity to the experimental conditions including strength exercises.
+The identified associations between the loads associated with 1 m/s in the half squat and bench press exercises highlighted the important role of muscle power in handball players’ throwing ability.

 Publikationsverlauf